jAiDeV-21/Task-Tracker/README.md

 # Task-Tracker
 A task tracker to manage tasks, using command-line utility implemented in Python.
+This project idea has been selected from <a>https://roadmap.sh/projects/task-tracker</a>.

 ## Functionality:
 You can have your tasks categorised into 'todo', 'in-progress' and 'done'.
 All tasks are stored in a JSON filed named 'tasks.json'. </br>